oneapi-src/ishmem/docs/_sources/rma.rst

 Remote Memory Access (RMA)
 --------------------------

 The RMA routines described in this section can be used to perform reads from and writes to symmetric data objects.
 These operations are one-sided, meaning that the PE invoking an operation provides all communication parameters and the targeted PE is passive.
 A characteristic of one-sided communication is that it decouples communication from synchronization.
 One-sided communication mechanisms transfer data; however, they do not synchronize the sender of the data with the receiver of the data.

 Intel® SHMEM RMA routines are performed on symmetric data objects.
 The initiator PE of a call is designated as the `origin` PE and the PE targeted by an operation is designated as the `destination` PE.
 The `source` and `dest` designators refer to the data objects that an operation reads from and writes to.
 In the case of the remote update routine, `Put`, the origin PE provides the `source` data object and the destination PE provides the `dest` data object.
 In the case of the remote read routine, `Get`, the origin PE provides the `dest` data object and the destination PE provides the `source` data object.

+..
+FIXME: reword the following if/when contexts are supported (original text below):

 The destination PE is specified as an integer representing the PE number.
+This PE number is relative to the world team.
-If the PE number passed to the routine is invalid, being negative or greater than or equal to the size of the launched job, then the behavior is undefined.
+If the PE number passed to the routine is invalid, being negative or greater than or equal to the size of the world team, then the behavior is undefined.

 ..
  The destination PE is specified as an integer representing the PE number.
  This PE number is relative to the team associated with the communication context being using for the operation.
 If no context argument is passed to the routine, then the routine operates on the default context, which implies that the PE number is relative to the world team.
 If the PE number passed to the routine is invalid, being negative or greater than or equal to the size of the Intel® SHMEM team, then the behavior is undefined.

 ..
  Intel® SHMEM RMA routines specified in this section have two variants.
 In one of the variants, the context handle, ctx, is explicitly passed as an argument.
 In this variant, the operation is performed on the specified context.
  If the context handle ctx does not correspond to a valid context, the behavior is undefined.
 In the other variant, the context handle is not explicitly passed and thus, the operations are performed on the default context.

 Intel® SHMEM provides type-generic one-sided communication interfaces via C11 generic selection (C11 §6.5.1.1) for block, scalar, and block-strided put and get communication.
 Such type-generic routines are supported for the “standard RMA types” listed in Table :ref:`Standard RMA Types<stdrmatypes>`.

 The standard RMA types include the exact-width integer types defined in ``stdint.h`` by C996 §7.18.1.1 and C11 §7.20.1.1.
-When the C translation environment does not provide exact-width integer types with ``stdint.h``, an Intel® SHMEM implemementation is not required to provide support for these types.
+When the C translation environment does not provide exact-width integer types with ``stdint.h``, an Intel® SHMEM implementation is not required to provide support for these types.

 .. _stdrmatypes: